Light-Emitting Diodes (LEDs)

 If you’d like to learn more about some LED related topics, visit these other tutorials:

-And now… a dramatic reenactment of an LED being over powered and burning itself out:
+And now… a dramatic reenactment of an LED without a current limiting resistor being over powered and burning itself out:

 Yeah… it’s not spectacular.